SMTG-Bham/ThermoParser/README.rst

 We welcome any contributions, whether they be a feature request or a new piece of code (or anything else).
-Adding options is inteded to be straightforward, as each step is mostly independant of the others, so only one new function should be required.
+Adding options is inteded to be straightforward, as each step is mostly independent of the others, so only one new function should be required.
 We would of course be happy to discuss, if desired.